[Updated 31 March 2021]

 8. Find a way to contribute back to society

 “Those who spend their wealth in the way of Allah is like a seed [of grain] which grows seven spikes; in each spike is a hundred grains.
 And Allah multiplies [His reward] for whom He wills.
-And Allah is all-Encompassing and Knowing.”
+And Allah is All-encompassing and Knowing.”
 (Quran 2:261)

 As Muslims, we are taught offer alms, lend a helping hand and spread the goodness of sadaqah.
 What better time to do so than during the most blessed time of the year?
 Let’s make the most of our Ramadan, where every good deed is multiplied and compensated for in akhirah, inshaa Allah.

 Time is always the best gift that you can offer to someone.
-The number of activities you can do is limitless – from bubur masjid distribution, to helping the less fortunate and donating your traditional Raya costumes.
+The number of activities you can do is limitless – from bubur masjid distribution to helping the less fortunate and donating your traditional Raya costumes.
 For example, you can volunteer with BAPA Organisation to sponsor iftar meals and help in the distribution of food packs and ease the burden of the poor and needy.

-Meals-On-Wheels is also another programme where volunteers help delivering food to homebound seniors and the disabled.
+Let’s all aim to help spread warmth and kindness to the less fortunate this Ramadan (and beyond).
 We hope these simple self-care tips will help you out.
-Wishing you all very peaceful, happy and productive one this coming Ramadan!
+Wishing you all a very peaceful, happy and productive one this coming Ramadan!